 Integrated Dual Disorders Treatment (IDDT) is an evidence-based practice designed specifically for individuals with co-occurring mental illness and substance use disorders.
 This treatment approach helps people recover by simultaneously offering mental health and addiction services together, in the same setting.

 Integrated, Evidence-Based Treatment at WestBridge

-During the course of WestBridge’s integrated treatment program, the same team of clinicians provides a personalized treatment plan that addresses both the mental illness and substance use problems of each individual at the same time, in the same setting, by the same dedicated team of clinicians.
+During the course of WestBridge’s integrated treatment program, the same team of clinicians provides a personalized treatment plan that addresses the symptoms of both the mental health and substance use diagnoses of each individual at the same time, in the same setting, by the same dedicated team of clinicians.
 WestBridge offers a wide variety of evidence-based treatment and support services.
 Based on the participant’s stage of change, the clinical team customizes and adjusts the approaches needed to keep recovery progressing.

 Individualized Treatment Planning

 WestBridge Believes in Hope & Recovery

 WestBridge utilizes a comprehensive and long-term approach to treatment, which revolves around a core belief in hope and optimism.
 Services are offered in a positive atmosphere, and all participants are encouraged to believe that they can recover, as many others have at WestBridge.
 Ultimately, the goal of integrated treatment is to help individuals and their families learn to manage both their mental illness and substance use problems so that they are able pursue and have success in achieving their life goals.